-LucidChart, helps build visual diagrams and has the functionality to help with customer journey maps too, like this:
+LucidChart helps build visual diagrams and has the functionality to help with customer journey maps too, like the one below.

-Wrapping up the process of ourney mapping #
+Wrapping up the process of journey mapping #

 The goal here is not to just crank out a customer journey map and check it off of your “should do” list.
 A few closing thoughts: